vtn160230/Danny-Diner/README.md

 ORDER BY most_purchased DESC
 ````

-- Use COUNT of product_id that aggregates the different product_id separately
+- Use COUNT of product_id
 - GROUP BY the product_id and product_name to show all the products and the amount of times they were each purchased
 - ORDER BY most_purchased DESC to get the highest to lowest